Chris Pureka, Laura Gibson, Ara Lee and Beth Wood

 Laura Gibson is an internationally acclaimed multi-instrumentalist, singer-songwriter and producer, born and raised in the small Oregon logging town of Coquille.
 Her most recent album Goners (Barsuk/City Slang) is a meditation on grief and empathy which The Fader described as, “so incessantly beautiful that one cannot help but want to gently crack it open to get to its beating core.”
 The New York Times summarized its themes: “longing and instinct, and whether they can ever converge.”

-Texan-raised, Oregon-based singer-songwriter Beth Wood has won almost every major songwriting competition in the United States, and with 20 years of touring and 11 studio albums under her belt, she’s done.
-With anything that doesn’t bring her joy.
-So she’s added writing books and publishing poetry and teaching songwriting to pass the torch of music for music’s sake.
-Beth’s second book of poetry, Ladder to the Light, is the winner of the 2019 Oregon Book Awards Readers’ Choice Award and was a finalist for the Stafford/Hall award for poetry.
-Beth’s mission is to raise the vibration through word and sound – through creativity and music as a spiritual practice.
-When you see her live you’ll taste this, and you’ll understand why Beth has long been one of the most beloved singer-songwriters in the industry.
+Texan-raised, Oregon-based singer-songwriter Beth Wood has won almost every major songwriting competition in the United States, has 20 years of touring and 11 studio albums under her belt, and is an award winning poet.
+Beth’s mission is to raise the vibration through word and sound.
+When you see her live you’ll understand why Beth has long been one of the most beloved singer-songwriters in the industry.

 Thursday, October 24 | 7:30pm